 Lyft – For the Fall 2019 semester, SGA has partnered with Lyft to provide students with discounts for the ride-sharing app.
 Using a unique code each month, students may receive $7.50 off rides that occur on Fridays and Saturdays from 8 p.m. to 3 a.m.

 The codes are only valid for two rides each month and the rides must be within a specific zone around UCF, which is outlined on the map below.
 Students must also use the business setting within the Lyft app to use these discounts.
-The discount code for August is SGAAug19, September is SGASep19 and October is SGAOct19.
+The discount code for December is SGADEC19.
 For more information click here.

 Skateboards – Skateboarders must use sidewalks and cross walks and yield the right of way to pedestrians, bicyclists and motorists.